seepiol/MedieScolastiche/README.md

 ## Getting Started
 To use this program, read the following instructions

+>These instructions are based on GNU/Linux systems.
+If you want to help me open an docs issue and instructions based on your platform

 ### Download the program
 First of all, check if "git" is installed on your machine.
 The output should look like this
 ```